Brenner, South Tyrol: Brenner Parish church "Hl. Valentin und Maria am Wege"

-Gossensaß Parish church “Maria Unbefleckte Empfängnis”
+Gossensaß Parish church "Maria Unbefleckte Empfängnis"

 The church is dedicated to the Immaculate Conception and was built in 1750 on the same place of the old gothic church erected in 1471 and dedicated to Saint George of which remains the bell tower.
 The church was built on design of :de:Franz de Paula Penz in baroque, it is possible a former project by Johann G. D. Grasmair.
 The church was consecrated on July 4 and 5, 1754 by bishop Leopold von Spaur.
 The front shows the portal of the old church and the three niches in which are placed the statues of the Immaculate Conception, Joachim and Saint Anne.
 The nave has a cross shape with two arms forming four lateral chapels.
 The high altar is rich in golden shades and at the centre of the throne is placed the statue of the Immaculate with the child was installed on April 23, 1752 by Josepf Stapf.
 The four statues are: St. George, St. Stephen, St. Lawrence and St. Florien.
 To the left side, between the two lateral chapels, is the baroque pulpit of 1777 positioned in a central site.
 To the right side between the two lateral chapels is a Crucifix by Bartlmä Kleinhans.
 The first right lateral altar is dedicated to Our Lady of Sorrows encircled by the statues of Mary Magdalene, Saint Elisabeth and Saint James works of 1750.
 The second right lateral altar is dedicated to Francis Xavier and two Bishops: Saint Ingenuinus and Saint Albuin coming from the old Saint George church.
 The first left lateral altar is the Flagellation of Christ at the column and the Saints Peter and John on each side.
 To the second left lateral altar is Saint Leonard, by side are the statues of Saint Sylvester, Saint Gregory and Saint Barbara coming from the old church.
 The eastern dome fresco is works by Matthäus Günther and represents the Christ crowning Mary and Saint George throwing the pierced dragon downwards.

-Pflersch Parish church “Hl.
-Antonius Abt”
+Pflersch Parish church "Hl.
+Antonius Abt"

-The first church was mentioned the first time in 1418 and was dedicated to St. Anthony Abbot.
+The first church was mentioned for the first time in 1418 and was dedicated to St. Anthony Abbot.
 The church was enlarged in 1482, restored in 1740 and underwent major changes in 1810 when it was removed the Gothic style.
 The church was re-built once again between 1880 and 1888 in Romanesque style.
 The church has a single nave and two lateral altars beside the high altar.
 The first priest was assigned in 1737, a curate in 1755 and became an autonomous parish in 1891.

 Society

 Linguistic distribution

-According to the 2011 census, 80.86% of the population speak German, 18.64% Italian and 0.50% Ladin as first language.
+According to the 2024 census, 77.77% of the population speak German, 22.07% Italian and 0.16% Ladin as first language.